CommandPost/FCPCafe/docs/_includes/latenite/in-development.md

 ## In Development

+To follow along with the latest LateNite creations, the best place is [Discord](https://ltnt.tv/discord), where we post TestFlight links and exclusive sneak peaks!

 Here's a **sneak peak** of some of the things we have in various stages of development:

 ---